TerrenceHo/monorepo/README.md

 ## CI

-The monorepo uses GitHub Actions as a CI mechanism.
-When the Action runs,

 Currently, no remote cache is available to speed up execution of the dependency graph; Bazel has to download and rebuild many artifacts it has built before, even though Bazel was optimized for incremental rebuilds.
 GitHub Actions do have